tiger1deF/AutoDocker/README.md

     sbatch Unified.bash <total jobs> <starting job, usually 0> <file name>

 With a slurm manager present, docking jobs will be run in parallel until completion.
+There are by default 1,000 jobs included in the job array (In the line containing 1%1000-1000), and a default conda environment name "blind".
+These can be customized to the personal environment.